cvantienen/cvantienen/README.md

-Here’s a version that strikes a balance between professionalism and passion:

----

 ## About Me 🚀
 I am a dedicated programmer with a strong focus on cybersecurity since 2015.
 My primary language is **Python**, which I appreciate for its simplicity and versatility.
 While I thrive in Python, I also enjoy exploring a variety of programming languages and technologies.